The Ultimate Guide to Sales Strategy

 The first step to adopting a sales mindset is to understand and acknowledge that what your business does is selling.

-Whether you’re in plumbing and heating, HVAC, maintenance, electrical installations, fire and security, or any other trades industry, the one thing all of these businesses have in common is that they sell.
+Whether you’re in plumbing and heating, HVAC, electrical, facility maintenance, or any other trades industry, the one thing all of these businesses have in common is that they sell.

 They sell products, services, and most importantly, they sell themselves.